satellite-image-deep-learning/techniques/README.md

 ## Google Earth Engine (GEE)
 * https://developers.google.com/earth-engine/
 * Various imagery and climate datasets, including Landsat & Sentinel imagery
-* Since there is a whole community around GEE I will not reproduce it here but point to [awesome-google-earth-engine](https://github.com/gee-community/awesome-google-earth-engine)
+* Since there is a whole community around GEE I will not reproduce it here but point to [awesome-google-earth-engine](https://github.com/gee-community/awesome-google-earth-engine) and list very select references relevant to deep learning
+* [How to Use Google Earth Engine and Python API to Export Images to Roboflow](https://blog.roboflow.com/how-to-use-google-earth-engine-with-roboflow/) -> to acquire training data

 ## Weather Datasets
 * UK met-odffice -> https://www.metoffice.gov.uk/datapoint